Sorcery/sorcery-rework/README.md

 # Sorcery

+**This code is not ready for production usage.
+Please use the existing Sorcery Gem for the time being.
+Version 0.0.0 contains nothing more than a hello world.**

 Working repo for Sorcery v1.
 Following Rails project layout as a guide for multiple gems released in lock step.